pactus-project/pactus/docs/metrics.md

 # Metrics

-The Pactus blockchain offers [Prometheus](https://prometheus.io/) metrics for its network module, enabling users to monitor and analyze various network-related statistics.
+Pactus node offers [Prometheus](https://prometheus.io/) metrics to monitor and analyze various network-related and resource statistics.

+# Usage

 To activate this feature, inside the `config.toml`,  set the `enable_metrics` parameter to true.
 Also, ensure that the HTTP module is enabled.
 You can enable HTTP module under the `[http]` section of the `config.toml` file.
 Once enabled, the metrics can be accessed at [http://localhost:8080/metrics/prometheus](http://localhost:8080/metrics/prometheus).

+> NOTE: if you are running Pactus with docker image, make sure to expose `:80` port.

 After these changes, restart the Pactus node; you should now be able to view the metrics.